Roman Catholic

 In the face of Russian repressions, headed back west.

-There briefly arrested.
+There briefly by the Russians arrested.

-On 02.07.1948 arrested by the Russian controlled security Commie‐Nazi force UB (had a chance to continue hiding but voluntarily stayed in place already known to the UB, not wanting to leave comrades from PPAN arrested after a botched attack on a bank).
+On 02.07.1948 arrested by the Russian controlled security Commie‐Nazi force UB (had a chance to continue hiding but voluntarily stayed in place already known to the UB, not wanting to leave comrades from PPAN arrested after a botched attack on a state bank).

 During a show trial sentenced on 13.08.1949 to death.